Lake Cluster of Pokhara Valley

 Lake Cluster is the collective name for nine lakes in the Pokhara valley in western Nepal.
 The nine lakes which constitute the lake cluster are Phewa, Begnas, Rupa, Khaste, Dipang, Maidi, Gunde, Neurani, Kamalpokhari and Pokhara Seti Catchment.
 The lakes are fresh water lakes in the Nepalese Himalayas.
 The lakes are located in and around Pokhara metropolitan city of Kaski District.
 Phewa and Kamalpokhari lakes are located in the town of Pokhara while the rest of the lakes are in the town of Lekhnath.

 On 2 February 2016, it was declared as Ramsar site, covering 261.1 km2 including the surrounding catchment area.
 Water bodies constitute 3.5% of the catchment area of lake cluster.
 Pokhara Valley Lake conservation committee was established in 2008 with an objective to conserve the ecosystem around the lakes.

 Plant and animal life

-Cluster Lake has unique floral and faunal importance with rare and vulnerable species.

 Flora

 The area has 60 aquatic plants and over 300 terrestrial plants.
 Rare marsh wild rice species Oryza rufipogon is found here.
 Some other threatened and important plant species found here are Apostasia wallichii and Michelia champaca, Asparagus racemosus, Bulbophyllum plyrhiza, Cymbidium iridioides, Dendrobium densiflorum, D. fimbiatum and Alsophila spinulosa, Dioscorea deltoidea, Oberonia nepalensis, Oberonia iridifolia, Oroxylum indicum and Papilionantheteres species Tinospora cordifolia and monogeneric species like Ceratophyllum demersum, Trapa natans and Typha angustifolia.
 All these lakes are sub-surface drainage type.
 Phewa is meso-eutrophic, Lake Bagnas is meso-eutrophic and rest of the lakes are eutrophic.